Mosasaurus

-Mosasaurus (/ˌmoʊzəˈsɔːrəs/; "lizard of the Meuse River") is the type genus (defining example) of the mosasaurs, an extinct group of aquatic squamate reptiles.
+Mosasaurus (/ˌmoʊzəˈsɔːrəs/; "lizard of the Meuse River") is the type genus (defining example) of the Mosasauridae, an extinct group of aquatic squamate reptiles.
 It lived from about 82 to 66 million years ago during the Campanian and Maastrichtian stages of the Late Cretaceous.
 The genus was one of the first Mesozoic marine reptiles known to science—the first fossils of Mosasaurus were found as skulls in a chalk quarry near the Dutch city of Maastricht in the late 18th century, and were initially thought to be crocodiles or whales.
-One skull discovered around 1780 was famously nicknamed the "great animal of Maastricht".
+One skull discovered in 1778 was famously nicknamed the "great animal of Maastricht".
 In 1808, naturalist Georges Cuvier concluded that it belonged to a giant marine lizard with similarities to monitor lizards but otherwise unlike any known living animal.
 This concept was revolutionary at the time and helped support the then-developing ideas of extinction.
 Cuvier did not designate a scientific name for the animal; this was done by William Daniel Conybeare in 1822 when he named it Mosasaurus in reference to its origin in fossil deposits near the Meuse River.
 The exact affinities of Mosasaurus as a squamate remain controversial, and scientists continue to debate whether its closest living relatives are monitor lizards or snakes.

-The largest species, M. hoffmannii, is estimated to measure up to 12 m in maximum length, making it one of the largest mosasaurs.
+The largest species, M. hoffmanni, is estimated to measure up to 12 m in maximum length.
 The skull of Mosasaurus had robust jaws and strong muscles capable of powerful bites using dozens of large teeth adapted for cutting prey.
 Its four limbs were shaped into paddles to steer the animal underwater.
 Its tail was long and ended in a downward bend and a paddle-like fluke.
 Mosasaurus possessed excellent vision to compensate for its poor sense of smell, and a high metabolic rate suggesting it was endothermic ("warm-blooded"), an adaptation in squamates only found in mosasaurs.
-There is considerable morphological variability across the currently-recognized species in Mosasaurus—from the robustly-built M. hoffmannii to the slender and serpentine M. lemonnieri—but an unclear diagnosis (description of distinguishing features) of the type species M. hoffmannii led to a historically problematic classification.
+There is considerable morphological variability across the currently-recognized species in Mosasaurus—from the robustly-built M. hoffmanni to the slender and serpentine M. lemonnieri—but an unclear diagnosis (description of distinguishing features) of the type species M. hoffmanni led to a historically problematic classification.
 As a result, more than fifty species have been attributed to the genus in the past.
-A redescription of the type specimen in 2017 helped resolve the taxonomy issue and confirmed at least five species to be within the genus.
+A redescription of the type specimen in 2017 helped resolve the taxonomy issue and confirmed at least four other species to be within the genus.
 Another five species still nominally classified within Mosasaurus are planned to be reassessed.